mattbierner/khepri/README.md

 Khepri introduces static checks that enforce lexical scoping based on blocks and functions.
-Further checks also enforce that all variables are declared before use and that global variables are be explicitly listed before use.
-Khepri also disallows duplicate symbol definition in the same scope.
-The concept of an immutable binding is also added for values that cannot be directly assigned.
+Further checks also enforce that all variables are declared before use and that global variables are explicitly listed before use.
+Khepri also disallows symbol redefinition.
+The concept of an immutable binding is added for values that cannot be directly assigned.
 All bindings except those from variable declarations are immutable.

-Three elements introduce new a new scope: the program, the function body, a block statement.
+Three elements introduce new a new scope: the program, the function body, and the block statement.
 Variables are only valid inside the scope in which they are declared as well as any enclosed scopes.
-A variable with the same name as one in an outer scopes hides the outer one.
+A variable with the same name as one in an outer scope hides the outer bindings.

     // Annotated to show which variables are in scope
     // a, b